 - Pour the mixture into your prepared tin and place it into your preheated oven to bake for 40 minutes or until the loaf is cooked through when tested with a skewer.

-If you can't find Fruit Medley mix at your local supermarket (it will be with the dried fruits) you can simply add your favourite dried fruits or even some mixed fruit to your recipe.
-I think this Thermomix Fruit Loaf is best enjoyed warm on the day or day after it's baked, however you can also slice it up and pop it into the freezer if you like.
+- If you can't find Fruit Medley mix at your local supermarket (it will be with the dried fruits) you can simply add your favourite dried fruits or even some mixed fruit to your recipe.

 Karen says